GregJohnStewart/task-timekeeper/WebServer/Server/Admin Guide.md

 If you are a 'real organization' you might want to use keys that were issued by a real cert provider.

-#### The Packaged Key
+#### The Packaged Keys

-There is a packaged keys to enable running right off the bat, but you _should not_ use them in production under any circumstances.
+There is a set of packaged keys to enable running right off the bat, but you _should not_ use them in production under any circumstances.
 The service will only run for ten minutes if these keys are used.

 ### User